Shermans Travel » Blog » 9 Legroom Hacks That Actually Work

 Be an angel to the gate agent and the flight staff.
 We asked a 20-year flight attendant veteran, Sandra White, how to score a better seat.
 Oftentimes, your seat fate’s in the hands of the gate agent if you’re looking to score a free upgrade, but, occasionally, a flight attendant will send you to the front if there’s a bit of space.
 Her advice, “You draw more bees with honey.”
 So be considerate, and they’ll consider you.

 The water bottle trick.
-We don’t recommend this last resort, but if you’re desperate for a few inches of extra space and okay with frustrating the Hell out of the person in front of you, wedge a water bottle between your tray table and the seat in front of you.
+We don’t recommend this last resort, but if you’re desperate for a few inches of extra space and okay with frustrating — or possibly really angering — the person in front of you, wedge a water bottle between your tray table and the seat in front of you.
 This prevents the person from reclining.
 Maybe it violates airplane etiquette.
-Maybe reclining violates airplane etiquette.
 Whatever your beliefs, the water bottle trick guarantees inches of much-needed room.
+(Edit: Another reason we don’t recommend tricks as these?
+They may get you kicked off the flight.)

 Leave a Comment